james-mou/hexagon/README.md

 ./build-test-api.sh(or bat) will run all unit tests for the api

-if you want to replace the test input file, overwrite epa-http.txt under Hexagon.LogReader.Host/Data/ folder, a restart of the API is required, because the content of this file is cached in a singleton service
+The data input text file is checked in under api/Hexagon.LogReader.Host/Data/epa-http.txt, that is what the application expects to find it, and where you would replace it.
+Replacing that file will require a API restart to take effect, because the content of that file is parsed and cached under a singlton service instance.

 # For the APP